 A WHAAAAAT??
 A Haakaa!

-I was unaware of the Haakaa, or a silicone breast pump, for my first, Finn.
-And it was a GAME CHANGER and LIFESAVER for Bee’s breastfeeding journey!
+I was unaware of the Haakaa, or a silicone breast pump, for my first baby.
+It was a GAME CHANGER and LIFESAVER for my second and third breastfeeding journey!

-You all know that Finn was a big baby – and with big babies come big appetites.
+You all know that my first was was a big baby – and with big babies come big appetites.
 I was blessed with a very good breastmilk supply – but with working, I was never able to keep up with pumping what Finn was eating, so I was always short.

 This led to constant panic and obsession about ounces and output.
 With a good sleep schedule and only having one child, I pumped and stored once a day to make up for lost ounces when I was at work, so I was almost always even.